South Rim Shuttle Bus Routes: Winter 2024-25

 2) Kaibab Rim (Orange) Route

-First bus is at 6 am, and the last bus is one hour after sunset
+The first bus is at 8:00 am, and the last bus is at 7:00 pm.

-Eastbound buses start at the Visitor Center Shuttle Bus Terminal, with direct service to South Kaibab Trailhead, continue to Yaki Point and Pipe Creek Overlook, then return to the Visitor Center.
+EASTBOUND buses start at the Visitor Center Shuttle Bus Terminal, with direct service to South Kaibab Trailhead, continue to Yaki Point and Pipe Creek Overlook, then return to the Visitor Center.

-Westbound buses start at the Visitor Center Shuttle Bus Terminal, travel to Mather Point and Yavapai Geology Museum, then return to the Visitor Center.
+WESTBOUND buses start at the Visitor Center Shuttle Bus Terminal, travel to Mather Point and Yavapai Geology Museum, then return to the Visitor Center.

-3) Hikers' Express Shuttle
+Hikers' Express Shuttle

 An early morning bus with service from Grand Canyon Village to the South Kaibab Trailhead.
 Year-round service.